 In order to work for the Transportation Security Administration (TSA), individuals are required to pass the TSA computer-based test – or the TSA CBT test for short.

 This is a difficult test for those who are unprepared.
 It’s also the most important step of the hiring process.
 Therefore, those who are applying to work for the TSA are encouraged to properly prepare.
 A TSA practice test is one of the best steps to ensure that you are ready for the TSA test.

 This article will show you how to study for the TSA CBT test in the most efficient way possible.

 Summary: Use the free TSA practice resources listed below to get your job with the TSA.

-If you are serious about passing your TSA CBT test, try our recommended TSA Test Prep Course
+If you want more practice (specifically for the x-ray section), try our #1 recommended TSA Test Prep Course

 What is the TSA CBT Test Like?

 When taking the TSA test, be prepared to face two complex sections:

 The test will be taken at a testing center.

 TSA Test Writing Skills Assessment